sshafer101/persona_engine/README.md

 Deterministic persona generator for LLMs, games, simulations, and training.

 Give it a seed, get a rich fake person plus a ready to use system prompt.
-Same seed, same persona.
+Same seed plus same libraries equals same persona.

 > Status: early MVP.
 API may change.